-given level of emissions per dollar of GDP with a high level of energy efficiency using a relatively carbon intensive mix of fuels or with a lower level of energy efficiency combined with mix of fuels with a relatively low carbon intensity.
+Figs. 10-14, the x-axis is the energy intensity of GDP and the y-axis is the emission intensity of energy.
+Light curves are isoquants for a given (constant) carbon intensity of GDP.
+Each point on one of these curves gives a combination of emission intensity of energy and energy intensity of GDP that results in the same level of emission intensity of GDP; i.e. an economy can achieve a given level of emissions per dollar of GDP with a high level of energy efficiency using a relatively carbon intensive mix of fuels or with a lower level of energy efficiency combined with mix of fuels with a relatively low carbon intensity.
 These graphs include a decomposition of emission intensities observed between 1960 and 1995, and a decomposition of emission intensities projected in the different economic models until 2020.

-We show in Figures 8-12 the isoquants of carbon intensity of GDP corresponding to the Kyoto commitment if we assume GDP growth in the EPPA-EU reference (see Table 2).
+We show in Figs. 10-14 the isoquants of carbon intensity of GDP corresponding to the Kyoto commitment if we assume GDP growth in the EPPA-EU reference (see Table 3).
 These curves apply only to 2010 and to the other models only if GDP growth was that found in EPPA and that rate of growth of GDP applied to these models did not affect emissions intensity.
 In reality, if higher GDP growth were actually imposed in these models, one would expect higher energy prices and as a result somewhat greater energy-efficiency and a shift in fuel mix.
 Further economic growth beyond 2010 would require further reduction in energy intensity in all of the projections if the Kyoto target emissions levels were to be maintained.